 Supported APIs and client SDKs

-This feature is currently supported by the following Azure Cosmos DB APIs and client SDKs.
+The change feed feature is currently supported in the following Azure Cosmos DB SDKs.

 Working with change feed